Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Which (re)insurers must obtain authorisation from the regulator before operating on the market and what is the procedure for doing so?

-Subject to certain limited exclusions, a (re)insurer may not carry on (re)insurance business in Ireland unless it holds an authorisation granted by either the Central Bank of Ireland or the competent authority in another EU or European Economic Area member state covering the class of insurance or the reinsurance activity.
+Subject to certain exclusions, a person may not carry on (re)insurance business in Ireland unless it holds an authorisation granted by either the Central Bank of Ireland or the competent authority in another EU or European Economic Area member state covering the class of insurance or the reinsurance activity.

 (Re)Insurers wishing to establish a head office in Ireland must seek the relevant authorisation from the Central Bank by submitting an application.
-The applicant must first assess whether its proposed business model requires authorisation and is capable of complying with all relevant legal and regulatory requirements.
-It must then hold a preliminary meeting with the Central Bank to discuss the application, after which it must provide relevant supporting information to the Central Bank.
-The Central Bank has published checklists appropriate to each type of (re)insurer which set out the information required to support an application.
-The checklist and all relevant supporting documentation must be submitted to the Central Bank for review and it will assess whether the application is complete.
+The applicant must assess whether its proposed business model requires authorisation and is capable of complying with relevant legal and regulatory requirements.
+It must then hold a preliminary meeting with the Central Bank to discuss the application, after which it must provide supporting information.
+The Central Bank has published checklists for each type of (re)insurer which set out the information required to support an application.
+The checklist and all supporting documentation must be submitted to the Central Bank for review and it will assess whether the application is complete.
 Once a completed application has been received, the Central Bank will review it and issue comments, or request further information or clarification where required.
 In practice, the timeline for authorisation is between six to 12 months.
 Before formal authorisation, a successful applicant will be provided with confirmation of authorisation in principle.
 Formal authorisation is granted after the applicant’s capital has been introduced and when any other remaining requirements are met.

 What are the minimum capital and solvency requirements for (re)insurers operating in your jurisdiction?